3 Day Trips

-When Choosing your rods most manufacturers will give you a range of line classes that a particular rod is rated for, always use the lower half of the ratings.
+Seeker, Phenix and Calstar are some of the better rod makers for stand-up style, long range fishing.
+Rod manufacturers will give you a range of line classes that a particular rod is rated for, always use the lower half of the ratings.
 For example if a rod is rated for 30-60 lb., you will probably be looking at a 30 or 40 lb. class rod.
-Seeker and Calstar are two of the better rod blanks for ocean sportfishing.
-The guides on your rods should be ring type, hardened stainless steel for rods up to 40 lb.
-All rods from 50 lb. and up should be stainless steel roller guides.
-Aftco makes the best roller guides.
-And all rods in the 50 lb. class and up should have a 4-way gimbaled rod butt.
+The guides on your rods should be ring type, hardened stainless steel, for rods up to 40 lb.
+Rods for 50 lb. and up should be stainless steel roller guides or heavy duty ring guides.
+Aftco, Alps and Fuji make durable, high quality rod components to look for when purchasing fishing rods.

 - Eagle Claw, laser sharp.
 L118Mag - bronze finish.
 24 ea. - 1, 2, 1/0, 2/0, 4/0 and 6/0

 - We don't recommend bringing spare line on these trips.
 If you need to re-fill you can purchase line on board.

 - Split-shot 24 ea. - 1/4 oz. & 3/8 oz.